open-austin/budgetparty/README.md

 * **A budget Overview.** A quick presentation is given to people that primes them on the city budget, specifically the parts that citizens can influence.
 * **Budget Party App Use.** People get into small teams with neighbors to go through the app and allocate funds to different departments.
-* **Judging** A selection of people with real city budgeting experience judge the submitted budgets and choose a winner based on the nighs critera.
+* **Judging** A selection of people with real city budgeting experience judge the submitted budgets and choose a winner based on the night’s criteria.
-* **Panel Discussion** Once judginng is done there is an open discussion on budgetting based on the submitted budgets, feasability, and real world budgetting experience from the panelist/judges.
+* **Panel Discussion** Once judging is done there is an open discussion on budgeting based on the submitted budgets, feasibility, and real world budgeting experience from the panelist/judges.

 Read about the [history of Budget Party](https://github.com/open-austin/budgetparty/wiki/Project-History) which includes information on the inception of the project and our Mozilla Grant funding.